lukefairbank/iBrew/source/distro/README.md_parts/README_part1.md

 _it creates a soft symlink to /usr/local/bin/ibrew,... :-)_

 #### From source
-Make sure either the command line or xcode is installed, just run `make` and it will promt for a download!
+Make sure either the command line or xcode is installed, just run `make` in the source folder and it will prompt for a download!

-Use `make setupmac` to setup
-Use `make mac` to create a package
-Use `make cleanmac` to clean up
+Go into the source folder and, use `make setupmac` to setup, use `make mac` to create a package and use `make cleanmac` to clean up

 ### Linux

 See Pi section.

+Go into the source folder and, use `make setuplin` to setup, use `make lin` to create a package and use `make cleanlin` to clean up

 ### Source